Arpeet-Bhaisare/Diabetes-Prediction-Model/README.md

 **Arpeet Bhaisare**

 B.Tech – Electronics & Communication Engineering
 Indian Institute of Information Technology (IIIT) Bhopal

 ### Connect With Me

-LinkedIn:
+**LinkedIn:**
 https://www.linkedin.com/in/arpeet-bhaisare-a02a061ba

-GitHub:
+**GitHub:**
 https://github.com/Arpeet-Bhaisare

+---

+⭐ If you found this project useful, consider giving it a star.